 Remember to look for the beautiful Northern Lights at night if skies are clear before you turn in to your accommodation.

 For your last day on the tour around Iceland you will journey between capitals, from Akureyri in the North, to Reykjavík in the South.
 Of course with a couple of stops along the way.
 A short drive from Akureyri is the village of Hauganes, where you could opt top hop on a whale watching boat to see Humpback whales and more gentle giants found in the ocean.
 How does a Beer spa sound?
 Take a dip in warm beer and beer yeast, which supposedly is good for your skin and hair.
 Even enjoy a cold beer while you bathe in the warm beer.
 Add the entrance to the Beer Baths as an extra.
 The small town of Hauganes has many things to offer and we recommend you take a walk around the small town, it has a charming harbour and a beautiful black sand beach overlooking the ocean and the graceful tall mountains all around.
 Add a Whale Watching Tour as an extra.
 (Note that you can’t select both extras during this day).

-After your visit to Hauganes you will head to Reykjavík, the city has many things to offer travelers thirsty for more adventures, stories and knowledge about Iceland, it is entirely up to you how you spend the rest of your time.
-Everyone should find something for their liking, whether it’s whale watching, cafe’s or shopping.
+After your visit to Hauganes you will head to Reykjavík and arrive there in the late afternoon or evening.
 We do not recommend that you book your flight home on the same evening as weather can be unpredictable and delays could affect your itinerary.